-- Shall ensure that employees in their Business Units adhere to the approved Asset Management Policies. - Shall ensure that assets are properly maintained in accordance with respective asset maintenance policy. - Shall ensure that the assets and / or inventory items of the Municipality are not used for private gain. - Shall ensure that all their movable assets as reflected on the Fixed Asset Register and are bar-coded - Shall certify in writing that they have assessed and identified impairment losses on all assets at year end. - Shall ensure that all obsolete and damaged asset items, accompanied by the relevant asset form and attached disposal forms, are handed in to the Asset Management Section without delay. - Shall ensure that the correct vote number and description are being used before authorising any requisitions. - Shall inform the Assets Management Section of any delivery of the assets procured or donated. - Shall ensure that assets assigned to them are utilized effectively, efficiently, economically and transparently - Shall ensure that the assets of the Council are not used for private gain - Shall notify the Assets Management Section of all obsolete, damaged and stolen assets, without delay

-- Shall ensure that all assets in their possession remain bar coded

-- Shall ensure that on termination of service; they return the assets to their supervisors and complete a termination assets clearance form
+- Shall ensure that employees in their Business Units adhere to the approved Asset Management Policies. - Shall ensure that assets are properly maintained in accordance with respective asset maintenance policy. - Shall ensure that the assets and / or inventory items of the Municipality are not used for private gain. - Shall ensure that all their movable assets as reflected on the Fixed Asset Register and are bar-coded - Shall ensure that the correct vote number and description are being used before authorising any requisitions. - Shall inform the Assets Management Section of any delivery of the assets procured or donated. - Shall ensure that assets assigned to them are utilized effectively, efficiently, economically and transparently - Shall ensure that the assets of the Council are not used for private gain - Shall notify the Assets Management Section of all obsolete, damaged and stolen assets, without delay - Shall ensure that all assets in their possession remain bar coded - Shall ensure that on termination of service; they return the assets to their supervisors and complete a termination assets clearance form

 - Shall notify the Assets Management Section of the movement and transfer of assets assigned to them by completing an asset transfer form

-- Shall ensure that they comply with the operational procedures

 - The detailed projects as created must be categorized and clearly identified as follows:

 - Immovable Assets:

-- ♦ Infrastructure assets i.e roads, storm water, bridges
+- Infrastructure assets i.e roads, storm water, bridges and electrical project

 - ♦ Buildings

-- ♦ Land
+- ♦ Land PPE

 - ♦ Community Assets

 - ♦ Recreational Facilities

 - ♦ Asset under construction (Only an asset after completion)

-- ♦ Investment Properties
+- Investment Properties

+- Land Inventory

-- ♦ Intangible assets
+- > Intangible assets

-- ♦ Agricultural assets
+- Agricultural assets

-- ♦ Heritage assets
+- Heritage assets

-- Movable Assets:
+- ➤ Movable Assets:

 - ♦ Office Equipment

 - ♦ Furniture and Fittings

-- ♦ Bins and Containers

 - ♦ Emergency Equipment

 - ♦ Motor Vehicles

 - ♦ Plant and Equipment